 An undercover law enforcement investigation uncovers a dog-fighting contest that occurs every Saturday evening in a local community.
 The following week, law enforcement officers show up at the contest with a warrant and make numerous arrests.
 The agency should report data value 720 = Animal Cruelty.
 For Data Element 12 (Type Criminal Activity/Gang Information), data values F = Organized Abuse and I = Intentional Abuse or Torture (tormenting, mutilating, maiming, poisoning, or abandonment) should be entered for the type of criminal activity.

 Gang Information

-Also, LEAs should use this data element to describe the type, or lack of presence, of an offender's gang activity for incidents involving the following offenses:
+Agencies must report the type, or lack of presence, of an offender's gang activity for incidents involving the following offenses: